Bob Lessard

 Robert B. Lessard (born May 18, 1931) is an American former politician in the state of Minnesota.
 He was born in International Falls, Minnesota and was a cruise company operator.
 Lessard is also a veteran of the Korean War.
 He was a Minnesota state senator from District 3 from 1977 to 2002.

-He has three children.
+In 2000 he was re-elected an Independent defeating Ron Dicklich.